yawaramin/lightweght-static-capabilities/README.md

 - Not a value type so will pay price of allocation
 - Immediately sort internal list on construction to enforce invariant
+- Enforcing that elements are comparable--needed for sort
 - Return shallow copy of internal list--prevent changes
+- Use composition rather than inheritance to manage invariants more precisely
 - Could also use an immutable list type like from [http://www.functionaljava.org/](http://www.functionaljava.org/javadoc/4.7/functionaljava/index.html)